looker-open-source/sdk-codegen/python/README.rst

 Looker SDK
 ===========

-The Looker SDK for Python provides a convenient way to communicate with the Looker API available on your Looker server.
-The library requires python3.7+ and is annotated using the typing module.
+The Looker SDK for Python provides a convenient and strongly typed way to communicate with the Looker API available on your Looker server.
+The library supports python versions 3.6, 3.7, and 3.8.

 **DISCLAIMER**: This is a *beta* version of the Looker SDK, using a completely new code generator developed by Looker.
 Implementations are still subject to